Tool marks as evidence

 Class and Individual Characteristics

 When conducting tool-mark analysis, forensic scientists compare tools and their marks by examining class characteristics, which narrow down the type and perhaps even brand of a tool, and individual characteristics, which can directly match a tool to a mark.
-For example, if a crowbar was used to pry a window open, the found on the window frame might show that the profile of the tool consisted of two 1.5-centimeter edges with a 4-millimeter gap between the edges.
+The analysis also considers subclass characteristics—features shared by tools manufactured by the same process or machine—which could complicate the comparisons made and hence require careful assessment to avoid misinterpretation as individual characteristics.
+For example, if a crowbar was used to pry a window open, the tool mark found on the window frame might show that the profile of the tool consisted of two 1.5-centimeter edges with a 4-millimeter gap between the edges.
 These class characteristics can be used to eliminate all crowbars that have profiles that do not fit those specifications.
-Continuing the example, if a is identified and a crowbar is found in that person’s possession that has a profile consisting of two 1.5-centimeter edges separated by a 6-millimeter gap, that crowbar could be eliminated as the one used to pry the window open.
+Continuing the example, if a suspect is identified and a crowbar is found in that person’s possession that has a profile consisting of two 1.5-centimeter edges separated by a 6-millimeter gap, that crowbar could be eliminated as the one used to pry the window open.
 If the suspect is found to have a crowbar consistent with the tool mark, however, further analysis would have to be performed, with the examiner comparing individual characteristics.

 Individual characteristics on tools are typically the results of tiny imperfections or damage.
-When a tool has imperfections that were introduced in the manufacturing process, this can result in microscopic striations, or lines, in any marks the tool makes.
+When a tool has imperfections that were introduced in the manufacturing process, it can result in microscopic striations, or lines, in any marks the tool makes.
 The marks made by a damaged tool will also exhibit striations, and these are often more pronounced than striations due to manufacturing.
 No two tools will have exactly the same pattern of striations in their tool marks.
-Because of this, a microscopic comparison of striations made by a known tool to striations found in a tool mark from a can be used to determine whether the two tool marks are consistent—that is, whether they had to have come from the same tool.
+Because of this, a microscopic comparison of striations made by a known tool to striations found in a tool mark from a crime scene can be used to determine whether the two tool marks are consistent—that is, whether they had to have come from the same tool.
+However, the extent to which such patterns can be used to identify a specific tool depends on the conditions under which the marks were produced, and the absence of universally defined statistical measures of uniqueness adds challenges to the identification process.

 Methods of Analysis